Skip to content

 Windows 10 Start menu showing Windows Administrative Tools folder with installed RSAT tools like Active Directory Users and Computers and DNS.

-How to install RSAT using PowerShell
+How do I install RSAT using PowerShell?

 A quick note before we get started: To access RSAT via PowerShell, you need to run PowerShell as an administrator.
 To do that on Windows 10 or Windows 11, type powershell in the Windows search bar, right-click on the Windows PowerShell result, and click Run as administrator.